Azure/portaldocs/portal-sdk/generated/react-index.md

 * be a child component of the top-level ReactView blade
 * be a functional component that uses fluent's [useTheme](https://github.com/microsoft/fluentui/tree/master/packages/react-theme-provider#usetheme) hook OR
 * use fluent's [ThemeContext.Consumer](https://github.com/microsoft/fluentui/tree/master/packages/react-theme-provider#themecontextconsumer)

+<a name="reactviews-additional-features-localstorage-and-sessionstorage"></a>
+### LocalStorage and SessionStorage

+LocalStorage and SessionStorage are both supported in ReactViews.
+They can both be used in exactly the same way you would expect to use them by accessing `window.localStorage` or `window.sessionStorage`

 <a name="reactviews-getting-support"></a>
 ## Getting Support